-Preface xiii

-Preface to the 1st edition XV

-1. Advice on answering short answer questions 1

-2. General Anaesthesia 13

-- An adult Jehovah's witness requires surgery during which significant blood loss is probable.
-Describe your management. - For what reasons should general anaesthesia for elective cases be postponed? - What are the causes and management of hypoventilation immediately following anaesthesia? - What are the problems of anaesthetising patients in the magnetic resonance imaging unit? - What are the problems of monitoring patients in the magnetic resonance imaging unit? - How may coagulation be assessed in the perioperative period? - What causes bradycardia during general anaesthesia?
-What is its management? - An adult patient develops tachycardia during general anaesthesia.
-Outline the causes and briefly note your management. - How would you determine the causes of arterial hypotension (80/60 mmHg) during a transurethral prostatectomy (TURP)? - What methods are available for the prevention of venous thromboembolism in routine surgical practice?
-Which patients are at particular risk? - What factors are associated with perioperative myocardial infarction? - What is the role of the laryngeal mask in difficult intubation?
-What problems does morbid obesity present to the anaesthetist? - Outline the methods for detecting awareness during general anaesthesia and give a brief account of their effectiveness. - What are the causes of awareness under general anaesthesia? - What do you understand by the 'stress response' to surgery?
-Outline briefly the effects of anaesthesia on this response. - Describe the diagnosis and management of local anaesthetic toxicity. - Describe the complications associated with abdominal laparoscopy. - What signs would lead you to suspect that a patient under general anaesthesia was developing malignant hyperthermia?
-Describe your immediate management. - What is the pathophysiology of malignant hyperthermia?
+Preface Preface to the 1st edition xiii xv 1.
+Advice on answering short answer questions 1 2.
+General Anaesthesia 13 An adult Jehovah's witness requires surgery during which significant blood loss is probable.
+Describe your management.
+For what reasons should general anaesthesia for elective cases be postponed?
+What are the causes and management of hypoventilation immediately following anaesthesia?
+What are the problems of anaesthetising patients in the magnetic resonance imaging unit?
+What are the problems of monitoring patients in the magnetic resonance imaging unit?
+How may coagulation be assessed in the perioperative period?
+What causes bradycardia during general anaesthesia?
+What is its management?
+An adult patient develops tachycardia during general anaesthesia.
+Outline the causes and briefly note your management.
+How would you determine the causes of arterial hypotension (80/60 mmHg) during a transurethral prostatectomy (TURP)?
+What factors are associated with perioperative myocardial infarction?
+What factors are associated with perioperative myocardial infarction?
+What problems does morbid obesity present to the anaesthesia?
+What are the causes of awareness under general anaesthesia and give a brief account of their effectiveness.
+What are the causes of awareness under general anaesthesia?
+What are the causes of awareness under general anaesthesia and give a brief account of their effectiveness.
+What are the causes of awareness under general anaesthesia?
+What signs would lead you to suspect that a patient under general anaesthesia was developing malignant hyperthermia?
 How does dantrolene affect the process?
-How would you investigate a patient in whom the diagnosis is suspected and who presents for non-urgent surgery? - What features would lead you to suspect that a patient undergoing surgery had suffered venous air embolism?
+How would you investigate a patient in whom the diagnosis is suspected and who presents for non-urgent surgery?
+What features would lead you to suspect that a patient undergoing surgery had suffered venous air embolism?
 With what procedures may this complication be associated?